 Times have changed and movie theatres are no longer the essential source of information they once were.
 Of the twelve neighborhood movie theatres in the region, there is only one still standing.
 The West Shore Theatre in New Cumberland.

 The Future Vision We are excited to bring back the memories and create new ones.
 We will be adding live events to the schedule and showing movies, of course.
-Not first run movies.
-There are plenty of places to see those.
-But movie events built around holidays and themes.
-Great classic films and sentiments favorites.
-A few greats that few have seen.
-Some new films not on the first run circuit.

 All kinds of live music.
 Jazz, bluegrass, blues, folk and traditional music, singer/songwriters, touring artists, and local performers.
 School and community music groups.
 Maybe some small plays or musical reviews.
 How about standup comedy or improv?
 Who knows what will find its way to our stage, your stage, in the years to come?
 For you.
 For your family and friends.
 And to bring renewed excitement to the West Shore.
 Our place.
 Our theatre.